Vandana Luthra: Philanthropy

-Luthra is Vice Chairperson of the NGO Khushii, which runs projects such as telemedicine centres, a remedial school with a midday meal facility catering to 3,000 children, and a vocational training facility.
+Luthra is Vice Chairperson of the NGO Khushii, which operates telemedicine centres, a remedial school, and a vocational training facility.
 She is also a member of the Morarji Desai National Institute of Yoga and serves on the Steering Committee and Sub-Committee formed by India’s Ministry of Skill Development & Entrepreneurship under the Pradhan Mantri Kaushal Vikas Yojana.

 She is a patron of the Amar Jyoti Charitable Trust, which pioneered the concept of educating children with and without disabilities together in equal numbers from nursery to class VIII.
-The trust now runs two schools with over 800 children.
+The trust operates two schools.